 - Neighboring districts show funding disparities: Minority schools suffer worst gaps, have least opportunities, February 10, 2022 in the بوتستاون ميركوري

 - Critics say Pennsylvania school funding does real damage to children, February 5, 2022 in the بوتستاون ميركوري, Norristown Times Herald, the Montgomery County Reporter, and the Delco Times

-The Urban League of Philadelphia, has a collection of stories based on student experiences that you can read below:
+The Urban League of Philadelphia, has a collection of disParities stories based on student experiences in Norristown.
+You can read them here.

 The disParities Media Project is a partnership of Children First, the Urban League of Philadelphia, and ACLAMO of Montgomery County, and has spurred our organizations to build the journalism skills of the youth by training them to write articles and to script/produce podcasts.
 This reporting was also made possible in partnership with the the Greater Norristown NAACP, CCATE and Unides para Servir Norristown.